myquite/tml_parser/README.md

 ## 🎓 What is TML?

-TML (Teaching Markup Language) is an XML-based format for defining educational courses.
+TML (Training Markup Language) is an XML-based format for defining educational courses.
 It supports:

 - **Modules and Lessons** - Hierarchical course structure
 - **Content Sections** - Markdown, HTML, or plain text